coderefinery/manuals/team-leaders.md

   tend to have an "exercise list" page that shows everything).
 We try to make each exercise self-explanatory so that you can easily lead, but if you do one thing, scan over the exercises and understand the general point of each of them.
+  We also summarize a list of exercises on the workshop page.
 - **Be ready to introduce yourself and why you are excited** to your team and try to get your team talking.
 Think about what you would like to convey as team leader to your group.
 How did (or does)